Joseph Smith Papyri: Joseph Smith on papyri handwriting and the identity of the mummies

 Joseph Smith taught that the two rolls were literally written by the Ancient Patriarchs Abraham and Joseph.
 Independent sources have him pointing to places on the papyri and identifying various hieroglyphics as the signature of Abraham.

 The accounts from eyewitnesses consistently maintain that Smith presented the mummies as those of a Pharaoh and his royal household.
 Most commonly, Smith and his mother Lucy Mack Smith referred to them as Pharaoh Onitas, his wife, and their two daughters, one of whom was named Katumin.
 They said these names were obtained through revelation.
 Mack Smith would sometimes refer to one of the mummies as "Pharaoh's daughter, the one who saved Moses."
 One eyewitness wrote that he was told the Pharaoh's name was "Necho."

-Based on where they were found, and the writings found on them, the mummies are not believed to have been Pharoahs, but priests and nobles from the Ptolemaic era of Egypt (323–30 BCE).
+Based on where they were found, and the writings found on them, the mummies are not believed to have been Pharaohs, but priests and nobles from the Ptolemaic era of Egypt (323–30 BCE).
 No known Pharaohs or their family members have names that resemble "Onitus" or "Katumin."
 A Pharaoh Necho is known to have existed; however, he was buried in Sais, near the Nile Delta, far from where the mummies were excavated.